Lilly7084/BlueOS/README.md

 Current features:
   - Dynamically-linked library cache and loader (better known as the `package` library)
   - Event routing framework, since this will be an event-driven OS
-  - Component abstraction and hot-plugging support (WIP)
+  - Component abstraction and hot-plugging support
-  - This does **not** use the `component.proxy` provided by the machine, since that can be implemented on the OS side with no performance detriment.
+  - This does **not** use the `component.proxy` provided by the machine, since that can be implemented on the OS side.

 Desired features (0.1.0):
   - Filesystem wrapper with support for multiple volumes and removable media
   - Handle-based file I/O, including Unix-like `stdin`/`stdout`/`stderr` pseudo-files
   - Extra stdlib functions for protected calls and manipulating numbers and tables
+  - Simple text-based terminal as a bare minimum to operate the computer
   - Basic collection of command-line utilities + text editor to make new programs

 Desired features (Stretch):